-The gorge in winter
+The Gorge in Winter

 Most falls are not very impressive in winter.
 Low water flow and lack of green foliage tend to be a little depressing.
-The amount of water flowing over these falls in winter, combined with the friged air, creates spectacular and massive icicles along the towering gorge walls.
+The amount of water flowing over these falls in winter, combined with the frigid air, creates spectacular and massive icicles along the towering gorge walls.
 The RG&E access road will lead you safely down the gorge giving a great view of the frosted gorge.

 The Maplewood Rose Garden

 Located off of Driving Park Ave., this 1+ acre garden features over 3,000 rose bushes and hundreds of varieties.
 The best time to visit is the second week in June when the roses are in full bloom and the Rose Festival is taking place.